Blackbird Special

 Location:

-* close to some public / commercial / neighborhood spaces with built-in neighborhood audience nearby for parading/performing
+* close to some public / commercial / neighborhood spaces, with built-in ad-hoc neighborhood audiences nearby for parading/performing

 * easy car and public transit access